Paula specialises in environmental, planning and resource management law.

 Paula advises public and commercial clients on the resource management and environmental aspects of property developments, subdivisions, retail and infrastructure projects, land transport matters, due diligence investigations and Overseas Investment Act issues.
 She has extensive experience in managing the consenting process for complex, large-scale projects.

 Paula worked as an environmental attorney with Pillsbury Winthrop LLP in San Francisco before rejoining Chapman Tripp in 2005.

-- as legal manager of the ‘Further North Alliance’ (a unique and innovative alliance between Chapman Tripp, engineering consultants GHD and Jacobs, and the NZ Transport Agency), on the successful consenting of the Pūhoi to Warkworth motorway north of Auckland, and
+- advised the NZ Transport Agency, as legal manager of the ‘Further North Alliance’ (a unique and innovative alliance between Chapman Tripp, engineering consultants GHD and Jacobs, and the NZ Transport Agency), on the successful consenting of the Pūhoi to Warkworth motorway north of Auckland

-- providing specialist advice to corporate entities on environmental due diligences (both purchaser and vendor), including coordinating environmental audits and reviewing relevant contract and warranty provisions
+- provided specialist advice to corporate entities on environmental due diligences (both purchaser and vendor), including coordinating environmental audits and reviewing relevant contract and warranty provisions

-- advising The Warehouse Limited in relation to development proposals in the Auckland region and with respect to the Proposed Auckland Unitary Plan, and
+- advised The Warehouse in relation to development proposals in the Auckland region and with respect to the Proposed Auckland Unitary Plan

-- overseeing and managing the assessment of properties for the resource management components of the Overseas Investment Act.
+- overseen and managed the assessment of properties for the resource management components of the Overseas Investment Act.